switchensemble/switchensemble.github.io/projects/call-for-scores/index.md

 <img src="switch-c4nm-workshop-dec-2017_1800px.jpg">

 Congratulations to the five composers selected for our Center for New Music Workshop! **Danny Clay**, **Aida Shirazi**, **Andrew Harlan**, **Julie Herndon**, and **Daniel Meyer O'Keeffe**.
-Their submissions illustrated both strong imagination and technical ability.
-Furthermore, thank you to all of the talented composers who submitted to participate!
+Their submissions each illustrated both strong imagination and technical ability, and we look forward to collaborating with them soon!
+Thank you to the many talented composers who submitted!
 The quality was very high, and ultimately we selected projects that we felt would most benefit from the workshop environment.
-This workshop is open to the public, and we encourage other composers to attend!
-Location: San Francisco Center for New Music, 55 Taylor Street, San Francisco, CA 94102.
-Time: 2pm, December 13th.
+This event is open to the public, and we encourage other composers to attend!
+**Location:** San Francisco Center for New Music, 55 Taylor Street, San Francisco, CA 94102.
+**Time:** 2pm, December 13th.

 **Danny Clay** is a composer based in San Francisco.
 His work is deeply rooted in collaboration, building new works with curious minds from many different backgrounds and levels of artistic experience.
 Recent projects have involved Kronos Quartet, Eighth Blackbird, Third Coast Percussion, pianist Sarah Cahill, and his elementary school music students at Zion Lutheran School in SF. https://www.dclaymusic.com/